Purpose-built for sleep and circadian science

 Anonymous by design

-Participants log in with a study ID and password.
-No email or personal account, supporting anonymised and pseudonymised protocols.
+Participants log in using only a study ID and password.
+This approach removes the need for emails or personal accounts while supporting pseudonymised protocols.

 Frequently asked questions